brmattos/SocPredict-ML/README.md

 - `games_stats.csv`: Processed and aggregated dataset containing match logs, shooting statistics, and predictions.

 ## Data Collection
 Used web scraping techniques to gather match logs and shooting statistics for the 2021-22 and 2022-23 seasons of La Liga football.
-The `requests` and `BeautifulSoup` libraries were employed to extract relevant information from web pages.
+The `requests` and `BeautifulSoup4` libraries were employed to extract relevant information from web pages.

 ## Data Preprocessing
 The collected data was processed and cleaned in the `predict.ipynb` notebook.